 A great little cafe on the corner of isle street in the centre of town.
 It was fairly busy but we managed to grab a table during brunch without waiting!
 They have a carefully crafted menu that offers foods and drink with wellbeing in mind.
 I got the breaky board which came with a juice shot, smashed avo on toast with an egg and scrumptious chia pudding!

 Known as the gateway to the incredible Routeburn Track, this small town is a great option if you want to be removed from the hustle of Queenstown.
 If you are a fan of The Lord of The Rings be sure to book a safari tour.
 The LOTR safari offers breathtaking mountain and forest views along the shore of Lake Wakatipu towards Glenorchy and the Paradise Valley.
 Visit the filming locations for Isengard, the Ithilien Camp, Lothlorien & Fanghorn forest and the Seat of Seeing/ Battle of Amon Hen!

-This is a top thing to do on New Zealand’s South Island if you need a bit of RnR!
+This is one of the best things to do in New Zealand South Island if you need a bit of RnR!
 The Onsen Hot Pools are a great way to relax whilst still taking in the magnificent landscapes of Queenstown!

 Book prior to arriving to ensure a spot, you can check available times on their website.
 We choose the 1-hour Tandeki, where your pool booking comes with a selection of locally sourced New Zealand treats including Gibbston Valley wines, ice cream and a chocy bar!

 Home to some beautiful restaurants and epic views!

 You could sit here for hours in the sun people watching and admiring your surroundings!